07947613070

 Bride and Groom kiss for the first time at wedding in Morden Park House

-The first kiss is a very important shot, and I always ask couples to slow down at this point to enable me to capture it.
+The first kiss is a critical shot, and I always ask couples to slow down at this point to enable me to capture it.

-The wedding registrars at Merton Register Office don’t seem to mind the photography of the signing.
-However, I always ask as some, even within the same office, may have differing views on this.
-In any event, they will produce a ‘dummy’ register afterwards for some posed shots complete with a flamboyant quill!
+Now that the register has gone online, the wedding registrars at the Merton Register Office don’t mind the photography of the signing.
+However, I always ask as some may have differing views on this, even within the same office.
+They will produce a ‘dummy’ register afterwards for some posed shots, complete with a flamboyant quill!

 Oversized quill in front of groom's face at dummy register signing